This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 A Character Set is nothing but just a list of symbols and encodings.

-For example, latin1 and UTF-8 are most popular character set.
+For example, latin1 and UTF-8 are the most traditional character set.

-Using latin1, you will be able to write all American words because latin1 contains all ASCII characters, which are sufficient to write any English word.
-On the contrary, with ASCII you will not be able to write all words of Western European specific languages, because for instance, characters like ‘ë’, ‘õ’, ‘Ñ’ are missing.
+Using latin1, you will be able to write all American words because latin1 contains all ASCII characters, which are sufficient to write an English word.
+On the contrary, with ASCII you will not be able to write all words of Western European specific languages because for instance, characters like ‘ë’, ‘õ’, ‘Ñ’ are missing.

 What is Collation?

 A collation is a set of rules for comparing characters in a character set.
 It has also ruled for sorting of characters, and proper order of two characters varies from language to language.

 A Collation compared two strings like, if a word is greater than another one, and sort accordingly.